Roland-Sankara/alx-system_engineering-devops/0x00-shell_basics/README.md

 This file/script that moves files that start with an uppercase character to

 ## 101-clean_emacs
-This file/script clean all the emacs in the current directory.
+This file/script clean all the emacs in the current directoryear

+## 102-tree
+This scriptcreate directories